 The Coastal Communities Museum in North Berwick features interesting displays on 10,000 years of local history.
 Each year, a new exhibition is introduced with a range of interesting displays and things to do to suit all visitors.

-Open Easter–November check website or phone for details.
+Check our website or phone for details.